 What do all of these numbers add up to?
 A fast-growing segment of 65 to 85 year olds who actively use technology and need to get around like everybody else—though not exactly in the same way, or in the same places, as their younger counterparts.

-If you ask me, there’s big potential here.
+If you ask me, there’s big potential in mobility solutions.
 It’s just a question of designing products tailored to the specific needs of the elderly.
 Let’s jump right in and have a closer look at what this might mean.

 Product design for the elderly